1. What is morloc

 exports the term hello

-Paste this into a file (e.g. "hello.loc") and then it can be imported by other
+Paste code this into a file (e.g. "hello.loc") and then it can be imported by

 morloc make hello.loc